 - Students living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings;

 - Children of migrant workers.

 What school can my child attend?

-If your child has been displaced by a disaster, he/she can continue to attend the school of origin (the last school they attended) and receive transportation, or enroll in the school closest to the place they are now living and receive the same transportation any other student receives.
-Texas state law also allows displaced students to enroll in any Texas district (but transportation may be not required).
+If a disaster has displaced your child, they can continue to attend the school of origin (the last school they attended) and receive transportation, or enroll in the school closest to the place they are now living and receive the same transportation any other student receives.
+Texas state law also allows displaced students to enroll in any Texas district (but transportation may not be required).

 I lost all of my child’s school and health records.
 How can they enroll?

 If the school knows your child is displaced by a disaster it must immediately enroll your child, even if you do not have the typically required enrollment documents and even if you missed the enrollment deadlines while you were homeless.
 The Homeless Liaison should help you with gathering the required documents.